marc2o/Music/readme.md

 # Read me

-This project, aptly named »Music«, is a synthesizer and MML parser written from scratch in Lua/[LÖVE](https://love2d.org/).
+This project, aptly named »Music«, is a synthesizer and MML parser (with AIFF exporter) written from scratch in Lua/[LÖVE](https://love2d.org/).
 It is a complete rewrite of my first attempt and this time around I have completely written the synthesizer and parser code myself (and have learned a lot in doing so).

 The synthesizer capabilities are loosely based on the NES.